 For those of you (like me) who are pretty much excel illiterate, this might be a helpful post for you if you're interested in creating a dividend income spreadsheet that is connected to Google Finance and will provide you with up to date information on the latest dividend stock price.
 Also, like with other excel stuff, you can colour the title of your excel spreadsheet and make it all pretty (like mine, which is a pretty lilac shade, lol).

-So without further delay, here’s a step by step guide on how to make a SIMPLE dividend income spreadsheet (because anything more complex than this, I can’t do).
+So without further delay, here's a step by step guide on how to make a SIMPLE dividend income spreadsheet (because anything more complex than this, I can't do).
+It simply helps me keep my stocks straight so that when I log into Questrade I have all the information in front of me and the process is streamlined.

 Create a Google Account